Start Building for Free

 • Improved configuration validation error messages.

-• Option to enable auto-cancel, within Advanced project settings in the web app to terminate workflows when new pipelines are triggered on non-default branches (auto-cancel is available for GitHub and Bitbucket users).
+• Option to enable auto-cancel, within Advanced project settings in the web app to terminate workflows when new pipelines are triggered on non-default branches.

 See the Pipelines overview page for more information.